By Naume Guveya

 Planting a billion hectares of trees is awesome on paper, but in reality, it’s a lot of work.

-How much money, time, and human resources will we need to implement a project of such size?
+How much money, time, and human resources will we need to implement a project of such magnitude?

 We’d also have to factor in the resources and time required to see the trees to maturity, which can take about 100 years or even more in tropical regions.
 Then there’s the big question of how long it will take the trees to eliminate a significant amount of carbon.